Leadfeeder/leadfeeder-google-tag-manager-template/README.md

 1. Make sure all unit tests run successfully.
 1. Commit the changes
 1. Create a PR and request a review.
-1. After the PR is approved, add a change with the last commit SHA to `metadata.yaml`
+1. After a PR has been approved, add the last commit's SHA with a description of the change to the `metadata.yaml` file.
 1. Merge or ask the owner to merge your changes (do NOT use squash).
 The updated template will be automatically imported by the GTM using that last commit's SHA.
 For more details see https://developers.google.com/tag-manager/templates/gallery.